Quick Answer

 • Put allergens where they are visible

 If you use a PDF, test it on multiple phones.
 If guests have to pinch and zoom constantly, they will get frustrated.
-To illustrate, consider a ‘good-better-best’ comparison.
-A complex PDF may have text so compressed that it requires constant adjustment by the user, creating a frustrating experience.
-In contrast, a simplified web page designed with easy navigation and clear, bold headings can significantly enhance clarity and streamline the guest interaction with your menu.
-Simple web pages often perform better than complex designs.
+Simple web pages often perform better than complex PDFs.

 Think of it like reading a menu in dim light.
 Less clutter helps.